Online meetings are helpful not only for discussing important business subjects but also for closing deals.

 Check If There Are Any Questions About the Online Format of the Meeting

 Online meetings are new to many people.
 So they could still have questions after attending their first Internet-based meeting.
 Some people consider it a talk to strangers, not colleagues or acquaintances.
 In this case, give them a chance to discuss whether they enjoyed this kind of meeting or if there are any concerns regarding its format.
-Also, ask if there is anything that can be done to improve this meeting in the future.
+Also, ask if anything can be done to improve this meeting in the future.
 By keeping an open discussion with your colleagues regarding online meetings, you can ensure that the format will adapt to the needs of your team.

 Send A Recording Of The Meeting To The Participants